AZNG hosts mobile COVID-19 test site with White Mountain Apache Tribe

 Arizona National Guard service members prepare and collect COVID-19 test samples Jan.
 13, 2021 in Whiteriver, Ariz. on the Fort Apache Indian Reservation before transporting them to a state lab for testing.
 Arizona Citizen-Soldiers and Airmen continue to support community needs during this state of emergency response.
-(U.S. Air National Guard photo by Tech.
-Sgt.
-Michael Matkin)
+(U.S. Air National Guard video by Staff Sgt.
+Dillon Davis)

 |Date Taken: